inruth/rova2026april/README.md

 ## License
 Proprietary - All Rights Reserved.

 (This project is Proprietary.
 Personal use for learning and hobbyist experimentation is encouraged.
-However, any modification, redistribution, or public use requires prior written consent.
 See LICENSE.txt for full terms.)